ForeachOS/ax-docs-web-cms-module/multi-domain-support.md

 All default implementations provided by WebCmsModule implement this interface.
 When using one of the default base classes \(eg. `WebCmsObjectSuperClass`\), you automatically implement `WebCmsDomainBound`.

+---

+**In a multi-domain setup, entities not attached to a specific domain are shared across all domains.
+Entities attached to a single domain are available only on that specific domain.**

+---

 ## Configuring multi-domain support in your application

 By default, multi-domain support is disabled entirely.
 Entities will never be attached to a domain and - if the administration UI is active - you will not be offered any domain related management options.